Gilbert L. Voss: Career

 aspects of cephalopod biology and fisheries, that doesn't cite at least one paper published by Voss.
 This has been the case for nearly 4 decades and it will continue to be so for many decades into the 21st Century.

 Voss authored the books Seashore Life of Florida and the Caribbean and Coral Reefs of Florida.
 A species of swimming crab, Portunus vossi, is named after him.

+Personal life

+Voss was married to Nancy A. Voss (1929–2020), a Research Professor Emeritus and Museum Director at the University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science.
+His son, Robert Voss, is the curator of the Department of Mammalogy on the Division of Vertebrate Zoology at the American Museum of Natural History.